zchee/golang-wiki/Go-Release-Cycle.md

 ## Release Maintenance

-A minor release is issued to address one or more critical problem for which there is no workaround (typically related to stability or security).
+A minor release is issued to address one or more critical problems for which there is no workaround (typically related to stability or security).
 The only code changes included in the release are the fixes for the specific critical problems.